 The Xcode IDE is at the center of the Apple development experience.
-Tightly integrated with the Cocoa and Cocoa Touch frameworks, Xcode is an incredibly productive environment for building amazing apps for Mac, iPhone, and iPad.
+Tightly integrated with the Cocoa and Cocoa Touch frameworks, Xcode is an incredibly productive environment for building apps for Mac, iPhone, iPad, Apple Watch, and Apple TV.

 Xcode smoothly takes you from concept, to code, to customers.

 Because everything is so well integrated, workflows feel natural.
 As you compose a new interface, the Assistant editor intuitively presents the related source code in a split window pane.
 Simply drag the mouse to connect UI controls to the implementation code.
 Apple LLVM compiler technologies parse your code, keeping every symbol you see in the LLDB debugger consistent with the editor and compiler.
 As you type, that same engine is constantly at work, finding mistakes and offering Fix-its for your code.

 Xcode even communicates with the Apple developer website, so you can enable services such as Game Center or Passbook in your app with a single click.
 In conjunction with OS X Server, Xcode can setup a remote bot to continuously build, analyze, test, and even package your app.
 When your app is ready, Xcode will bundle and submit your app to the App Store.